The Curl of any twice-differentiable scalar field’s Gradient is identically zero:

 Physical content: conservative fields

 The converse holds on simply-connected domains: if and the domain has no holes, then for some scalar .
-On non-simply-connected domains (a torus, a region with a missing cylinder), zero-curl fields exist that aren’t gradients — the prototypical example is around a removed origin.
+On non-simply-connected domains (a torus, a region with a missing cylinder), zero-curl fields exist that aren’t gradients.
+The prototypical example is around a removed origin.

 In electrostatics

-In the static case Faraday’s law reads , so is curl-free, hence (on simply-connected regions) the gradient of a scalar — the Electric potential:
+In the static case Faraday’s law reads , so is curl-free, hence (on simply-connected regions) the gradient of a scalar, the Electric potential:

-The curl-of-gradient identity is what makes this work both ways:
+The identity makes this work both ways:

-• It ensures static comes from some potential, given by along any path (path-independence is exactly equivalent to ).
+- Static comes from some potential, given by along any path (path-independence is exactly equivalent to ).

-In dynamics (), is no longer a pure gradient — it picks up the term (see Electromagnetic potentials).
+In dynamics (), is no longer a pure gradient.
+It picks up the term (see Electromagnetic potentials).

 In magnetostatics